Hey guys, Mandy here...

 I scoured the internet but couldn’t find one that had all the qualities I needed.
 That’s when the cartoon lightbulb went off!
 I scrapped the other product and set out to create the backdrop I was looking for.
 Thanks to a successful Kickstarter campaign in late 2018 (this photo is actually from that campaign), Replica Surfaces became a reality.
 But the story starts way before that, so let’s back up a bit.

 Taking it wayyyy back

 I got my first job when I was five years old: delivering newspapers door to door with my parents’ help.
 Remember newspapers?
 No?
 Alright, my age is showing!
 Four years later (at the ripe old age of 9) I started my first business called “Accents!”
-Yes, there was an exclamation point in the logo and yes, I used this very serious photo was on my marketing materials!
+Yes, there was an exclamation point in the logo and yes, I used this very serious photo on my marketing materials!
 I sold handmade beaded necklaces to my classmates for $4.50 each.
-Because it was the mid 90s, that covered my costs of goods sold, labor, and time spent biking to the bead store.
+Because it was the mid-90s, that covered my costs of materials, labor, and time spent biking to the bead store.

 That year I launched a monthly newsletter called “Young Entrepreneurs.”
 I charged $5 for each subscription and made a whopping $35 (shout out to Becca Abshoff and Ross MacDonald for the support)!
 This experience showed me just how challenging content creation could be and what it meant to have an obligation to your customers.

 Over the next decade, I put the entrepreneurial stuff on the back burner to focus on school and act in a number of Canadian kids’ television shows, including one called “Monster Warriors.”
 It was a combination of Power Rangers and Ghost Busters in which the other three Warriors and I fought computer generated monsters with weapons my character invented out of household objects.
 I promise it was as ridiculous as it looks in this gif!
 Of course, that's me with the bronze bob and intense grimace.